IB vs. AP | International Baccalaureate or Advanced Placement?

 IB programs are commonly known as IB Diploma.
 The curriculum of the diploma is designed for the age groups of students belonging to 16 to 19 years of age.
 This age group falls for students going to 11th and 12th grades.

 The IB diploma comprises of six different subjects, which the students must study.
 These include:

 - Societies and individuals

-The courses are offered at high level (HL) and standard level (SL) and students can take the courses on either level, depending on their expertise and knowledge.
+The courses are offered at a high level (HL) and a standard level (SL) and students can take the courses on either level, depending on their expertise and knowledge.
 For an IB diploma to be received in HL, a student has to take at least 3 courses of the level.
-Overall, IB offers itself as a comprehensive program that prepares students with the best of knowledge.
+Overall, IB offers itself as a comprehensive program that prepares students with the best of their knowledge.